Knowledge base

 The full URL is available on the administration interface:

-- Click on the button for copy the link of metadata:
+- Click the button to copy the metadata link:

-For developers who would encode a Player, there are libraries that can search for the transmitted info and display it because in the data of the stream, the data is transmitted.
-The other option is to retrieve the feed information from the server itself.
+For developers who would code a Player, there are libraries that can search for the transmitted info and display it because the data is transmitted in the stream data.
+The other possibility is to retrieve the stream info from the server itself.

 This guide covers the audience and listening statistics for Streaming Radio, allowing you to view all information about listeners and different audiences for your radio streams.